 Fieldtrips and guest lectures are an important part of the course.
 Students will be expected to make frequent visits to museums in order to analyze displays and exhibitions.

-In the specialisation Museums and Collections of the MA Arts and Culture, this course focuses on contemporary practices of the museum as sites of knowledge production and platform of discussion and debate regarding issues of cultural value, identity and memory.
-As a free component course it also holds value for the specialisation Art of the Contemporary World and World Art Studies.
+In the specialization Museums and Collections of the MA Arts and Culture, this course focuses on contemporary practices of the museum as sites of knowledge production and platform of discussion and debate regarding issues of cultural value, identity and memory.
+As a free component course it also holds value for the specialization Art of the Contemporary World and World Art Studies.